History of Computer Networks

 - A type of digital data communication in which simultaneous transmission of multiple bits over two or more separate channels.

-- It uses high processing power and having more chances for error.
+- It uses high processing power and has more chances for error.

 - In parallel transmission, 8 bits (a byte) plus a parity bit are transmitted at the same time over nine separate paths.
 Thus, parallel transmission is generally faster than serial transmission.